 Section 8.
-Governance of the Church
+Governance of the Church by Board (Senior Pastor, Elders & Deacons) and Communication with Congregation

-The governance of the Church is delegated by the congregation to a Board consisting of the Senior Pastor, Associate Pastor, and all the currently serving Elders and Deacons.
+The Church shall be governed by a Board consisting of the Senior Pastor, Associate Pastor, and all the currently serving Elders and Deacons.
 The Senior Pastor shall be the chair of the Board.

 The Board shall elect a vice chair from the elders, and elect a secretary.
-Ministry decisions are within the purview of the Board unless delegated to individual Ministries when appropriate.
 In governance of the Church, the Board shall execute decisions made in the congregational meetings and make other decisions for the Church:

-- 1. in the best interest of the Church, including putting the interest of the Church above the interests of other entities such as any personal interests that may exist; - 2. consistent with Biblical teachings; - 3. in observance of the Statement of Faith of the Church; - 4. in support of the core values of the Church; and - 5. in furtherance of the discipleship and spiritual growth of the Church.
+- 1. in the best interest of the Church, including putting the interest of the Church above the interests of other entities such as any personal interests that may exist; - 2. consistent with Biblical teachings; - 3. observing the Statement of Faith of the Church; and - 4. in furtherance of the discipleship and spiritual growth of the Church.